CentreForDigitalHumanities/corpus-scraper/Readme.md

     domains['www.corpusdelespanol.org'] = domains['corpus.byu.edu'];

-At the very least, the value part should contain the following three member functions:
+At the very least, the value part should contain the following four members:

+    columns: [...]

+> An array of strings, representing the names of the columns that will be extracted.
+This is considered a promise.
+Every data row that your domain implementation outputs, should have the same length as this array and contain the corresponding fields in the same order.

     init: function ( ) {...}